UniversalDevicesInc-PG3/Virtual/POLYGLOT_CONFIG.md

 Temerature will be displayed as farenheit unless a 'c' is added.

 Raw celsius data can be converted with an extra step in a program.
+F to C and C to F conversions are available.
+In the TempC node convert Raw data before the F to C conversion if nessecary otherwise there will be no conversion.

     Key (var ID)    Value (device type)
     78              switch